IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 * docker --version
 * docker-compose --version

 Once you have installed Visual Studio Code, the first thing you need to do is to install the IBM Blockchain Platform VSCode extension.
-To do this, you need to install the latest version of VSCode; to see if you have the latest VSCode extension, go to Code > Check for Updates.
+To do this, you need to install the latest version of VSCode; to see if you have the latest VSCode extension, go to `Code` > `Check for Updates`.
 If VSCode crashes at this point, it likely means you don’t have the latest version.
 Update your VSCode, and once you’re done, click on extensions in the sidebar on the left side of your screen.
-At the top, search the extension marketplace for IBM Blockchain Platform.
-Click Install and then click reload.
+At the top, search the extension marketplace for `IBM Blockchain Platform`.
+Click `Install` and then click reload.
 Now you should be all set to use the extension!

 ## 2. Clone the repo